Red Lentil Soup

 - In a large pot, heat oil over medium.
 Add onions and carrots.
 Sauté until soft and slightly caramelized, about 8 minutes.
 Add the garlic and ginger and sauté an additional 1 minute.

 - Stir in tomato paste, cumin, salt, pepper, chili powder, and curry powder.
 Sauté for 1 minute longer.

-- Add the broth, lentils and bulgur.
-Bring to low boil, cover and reduce heat to low simmer.
+- Add the broth, lentils, and bulgur.
+Bring to a low boil, cover, and reduce heat to a low simmer.
 Cook approximately 45 minutes, until the lentils and carrots are very soft.